 This will reduce the overall costs associated to bad clicks.

-The first step to perform, before you do anything else to improve impressions, is to have well written titles and descriptions.
+The first step to perform, before you do anything else to improve impressions, is to have well written titles, descriptions and all other relevant attributes.

 Why do we need to improve data quality?

-Data quality defines the majority of your ranking, a poorly written product detail will result in bad ranking and thus not have an increased impression.
-It’s as simple as writing about bananas while the product you are selling are apples.
-Now that you understand that product details are directly associated to ranking, lets delve a little deeper.
+Data quality defines the majority of your ranking; a poorly written product detail will result in a flawed ranking and thus not have an increased impression.
+This also affects your over-time ranking; the higher your CTR, the higher your ranking, resulting in more impressions.
+Now that you understand that product details are directly associated with ranking let’s delve deeper.

 The Title